Now just a shadow of the two buildings it once was, this has made Burtonwood more manageable and more pleasant, if not a little harder to find.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and Design

-UK Prime Minister David Cameron visited Burtonwood in July 2014.
+The then-Prime Minister David Cameron visited Burtonwood in July 2014.

-In 1977, Egon Ronay rated the services as "acceptable".
-He said it was "pleasantly decorated", "comfortable" and "clean".
+In 1977, Egon Ronay called it "pleasantly decorated", "comfortable" and "clean".

-|none||Services on the M62||
+|none||Services on the M62||Birch (20 miles)|